Real Estate Law

 An insurance company can deny you coverage if they determine that the risk of insuring you is too high.
 Some common reasons for denial of homeowner’s insurance coverage include:

-- Title and Ownership Issues: if there is any question as to who owns the property or, if you are purchasing a condominium and there is any ambiguity about the homeowner’s responsibilities and the condo association’s responsibilities then insurance can be difficult to obtain.
+- Title and Ownership Issues: if there is any question as to who owns the property or title, if you are purchasing a condominium and there is any ambiguity about the homeowner’s responsibilities and the condo association’s responsibilities then insurance can be difficult to obtain.

 It is important to remember that while an insurance company can deny coverage based on an objective determination that insuring the property is too risky, it cannot deny coverage for discriminatory reasons.
-For example, an insurance company can refuse to provide coverage based on the crime rate of a certain neighborhood but it cannot deny coverage because a black family is seeking coverage for a house in the neighborhood when the company provides coverage for the white family next door.
+For example, an insurance company can refuse to provide coverage based on the crime rate of a certain neighborhood but it cannot deny coverage based on the purchaser’s race, color, religion, national origin, sex, disability, or familial status.

 If you have been denied insurance coverage then you have several options available to you.
 You can: